 Stress incontinence, on the other hand, involves the muscular response throughout the body to different events.
 These events are the ones that trigger the incontinence, such as sneezing, laughing, coughing, or exercising.
 Within the abdomen, every individual has to manage internal pressure.
 This pressure helps to hold us up against gravity and to provide stability to the many mobile joints of the spine and hips.

 This deep, internal pressure is largely regulated by a coordination between the diaphragm, the pelvic floor muscles, and the deepest layer of abdominals.
 This coordination is often disrupted by pregnancy because of its effects on abdominal length and rib cage position.
 Consequently, lots of women have difficulty with stress incontinence after babies.

 For some women, simply strengthening the pelvic floor muscles, or performing Kegels, is all that is necessary.
-But for other women, it’s more complicated and involves addressing the balance between diaphragm, pelvic floor, abs, and even more distant parts of the body.
-You can read more here about stress incontinence that shows up during pregnancy, postpartum, or even years after babies.
+But for other women, it’s more complicated and involves addressing the balance between the diaphragm, pelvic floor, abs, and even more distant parts of the body.

 If this sounds like it might be you, the best place to find personalized advice is from a good pelvic floor physical therapist.
-If for any reason one isn’t available to you, my Mama Made Strong program may also help you to find the right answers.
-Nonetheless, although incontinence happens to a lot of women after babies, it isn’t something you’re destined to put up with for the rest of your life.
+But as a mother myself, I know how hard it can be to find the time or resources to see one.
+For exactly this reason, the Mama Made Strong program is here to help you find these answers.
+Although incontinence happens to a lot of women after babies, it isn’t something you’re destined to put up with for the rest of your life.
 Your answers are out there.
-The important things is to find the ones the address your needs specifically.
+The important things is to find the ones that can address your needs specifically.